A dog enjoying a positive reinforcement training session in Perth with Good Boy Olly

 ❌ Don’t punish barking.Punishment may stop barking in the moment, but it doesn’t teach your dog what to do instead.
 It can also increase fear and anxiety.

-❌ Don’t ignore the cause.Barking is a symptom of an unmet need (exercise, reassurance, training, enrichment).
+❌ Don’t ignore the cause.Barking is a symptom. identify and treat the cause.
 Dogs often bark as a warning when threatened.
 Stopping them from this type of barking is like taking the batteries out of a smoke detector.
 Without the warning, the fire inside them can go unnoticed and unchecked, leading to a bite or lunge.
 Your choice affects your dog's choice!

 How To Reduce Barking (The Right Way)